Vermont Car Shipping: 2026 Costs & Routes

 Open carrier transport

 Open trailers cost less than enclosed ones.
-If your car doesn't need extra protection, an open trailer saves you money.
-Reserve enclosed trailers for high-end vehicles that need weather protection.
+If your car doesn't need extra protection, an open trailer is a practical, budget-friendly choice.
+Reserve enclosed trailers for high-end vehicles requiring premium protection.

 7